-Gary has more than 25 years of experience in representing secured creditors, CMBS special servicers, bondholders, hedge funds, CDO holders and distressed asset buyers in large and complex cases.
-He advises on the debtor-creditor aspects of corporate transactions, including structured finance transactions.
-He represents holders of structured finance instruments in crafting and litigating enforceability and priority of payments in default situations.
+In addition to CMBS special servicers, for whom Gary has helped in formulating servicing agreements and exercising rights and remedies, he represents secured creditors, bondholders, hedge funds, and distressed asset buyers in large and complex cases.
+He routinely advises on the debtor-creditor aspects of corporate transactions, including structured finance transactions.

-Gary has represented numerous secured lenders in foreclosure and other security interest litigation and in non-judicial sales in over two dozen jurisdictions.
-He has represented creditors in multiple bankruptcy jurisdictions, litigating cash collateral orders and stay relief motions and procuring confirmation of lender-proposed plans of reorganization.
-In his representation of special servicers, Gary has helped them in formulating servicing agreements and exercising rights and remedies as special servicer.
+Gary assists clients in multiple-jurisdiction matters, including representing secured lenders in foreclosure and other security interest litigation, and in non-judicial sales.
+Representing creditors in multiple bankruptcy jurisdictions, he has litigated cash collateral orders, stay relief motions, and procured confirmation of lender-proposed plans of reorganization.

-Recently, Gary has represented owners of leveraged companies and their affiliated lenders in restructuring troubled businesses through the use of Article 9 of the Uniform Commercial Code and similar laws.
-He has also advised entrepreneurial finance companies in developing and enforcing novel secured-credit products, including credit secured by intellectual property.
+An innovative advocate for his clients, Gary has represented owners of leveraged companies and affiliated lenders in restructuring troubled businesses through the use of Article 9 of the Uniform Commercial Code and similar laws.
+He also advises entrepreneurial finance companies in developing and enforcing novel secured-credit products, including credit secured by intellectual property.

 Gary previously chaired the firm’s CMBS practice and the New York office’s Community Service Committee.